aravintharaj-s/Zomato-Analysis-Power-BI/README.md

 ## Zomato-Analysis-Power-BI

-Power BI is an interactive data visualization software product with a primary focus on business intelligence.We have taken zomato dataset and made a visual representation of few business logics such as top 10 restaurant name,Price Range,Avg Cost for a selected country,city and also the location of the same.
+Power BI is an interactive data visualization tool that helps transform unrelated sources of data into interactive insights.
+We have considered dataset pertaining to Zomato, obtained certain valuable insights and designed a visually immersive user interface .

 >Pre-requisite: Power BI must be installed to view the file.